hi4manohar/gather-image-json/README.md

  - `/get-images` - Use this route to fetch all the images
  - `/get-images/imagename` - Use this route to fetch image metadata, Use imagename in the url without extension

- For the Project Required Do `check document.pdf` file
+ For the Project Requirements Do check `document.pdf` file

-# gather-image-json